curvednebula/curvednebula.com/src/cropvideo/README.md

 ## Browser compatibility

 Recent Chromium-based browsers such as Chrome and Edge offer the best compatibility.
+Video export requires WebCodecs and must run in a secure browser context such as HTTPS.

+**Input files supported:** MP4, M4V, MOV, WebM, MKV, and AVI.

+- **MP4, M4V, and MOV:** Usually offer the broadest input compatibility when they contain H.264 video and AAC audio.
+Files using HEVC, ProRes, or another codec still depend on the codecs available in the browser and operating system.
+- **WebM:** Requires browser support for the VP8 or VP9 video codec used by the file.
+Opus audio also requires a compatible audio decoder.
+- **MKV and AVI:** Browser-specific.
+The tool can read these containers, but the video and audio codecs inside them must still be supported by WebCodecs on the current device.
+Recent Chrome and Edge generally provide the best results.
+- Non-AVI files must also be playable by the browser's built-in video player so the editor can show a preview.

+**Output files supported:** WebM, MKV, and MP4.

+- **WebM and MKV:** Use VP9 or VP8 video and, when available, Opus audio.
+VP9, VP8, and Opus encoder availability varies by browser and device.
+- **MP4:** Uses H.264 video and, when available, AAC audio.
+H.264 encoding can depend on the device's hardware and operating system.
+AAC encoding is especially browser-specific and may be unavailable in Firefox or on desktop Linux.
+- The tool checks the selected output codecs at runtime.
+If the video codec is unavailable, export stops with an explanatory message.
+If only the audio encoder is unavailable, the video is exported without audio and the tool shows a warning.
+- Safari added WebCodecs audio encoding and decoding in Safari 26.
+Earlier Safari versions may open some input videos but cannot preserve their audio during export.

 ## Frequently asked questions

 ### Can I remove time from the beginning or end?

 Yes.
-Move the start and end trim handles, enter exact timestamps as `H:M:S.S`, `M:S.S`, or `S.S`, or move the playhead and choose **Set to playhead**.
+Move the start and end trim handles, enter exact timestamps, or move the playhead and choose **Set to playhead**.
 Preview playback stays inside the selected range, and the exported video starts at time zero.

 ### Can I crop a landscape video into a vertical video?